zellerlab/ZellerLab.github.io/team/_posts/2024-02-01-conti-gabriele.md

 Gabriele holds BSc and MSc degrees in Biotechnology and Pharmaceutical Biotechnology, respectively, from the Alma Mater Studiorum University of Bologna (Italy), where he is currently a Ph.D. student in the Biotechnological Biocomputational Pharmaceutical Sciences program.
 His research focuses on the role of the human microbiome in various oncological diseases.
 Using biocomputational and biostatistical approaches to analyse next-generation sequencing (NGS) microbiome data, his work aims to develop personalised integrated intervention strategies for patients, with a particular focus on haematological malignancies in both adult and paediatric populations.

-During his visiting period at LUMC, Gabriele will focus on a paediatric cohort affected by various haematological malignancies to assess the role of the gut microbiome in allo-HSCT therapy.
-He will investigate the interaction of the gut microbiome with disease remission and progression, as well as side effects such as aGvHD and febrile neutropenia.
+During his visiting period at LUMC, Gabriele focused on a paediatric cohort affected by various haematological malignancies to assess the role of the gut microbiome in allo-HSCT therapy.
+He investigated the interaction of the gut microbiome with disease remission and progression, as well as side effects such as aGvHD and febrile neutropenia.